xuxiaowei-io/gitaly/.gitlab/issue_templates/Support Request.md

 _The goal is to keep these requests public.
 However, if customer information is required to the support request, please be sure to mark this issue as confidential._

+This request template is part of [Gitaly Team's intake process](https://about.gitlab.com/handbook/engineering/development/dev/gitaly/#how-to-contact-the-team).

 ## Customer Information

 **Salesforce Link:**

 **Installation Size:**

 **Architecture Information:**
 <!-- Please include cloud hosting provider if available, links to architecture documents, etc... -->
 **Slack Channel:**